Understanding Hotel Policies for Minors in the UK

 Do hotel policies vary across different hotel chains?

-While most major chains (Premier Inn, Travelodge, Ibis, Holiday Inn) enforce strict 18+ policies, some independent hotels may have flexibility with advance parental consent.
-Youth hostels specifically cater to 16-17 year olds.
+Most major chains enforce strict 18+ rules.
+Independent hotels might offer flexibility with advance parental consent.
+Youth hostels specifically cater to the 16 and 17-year-old crowd.

 Are there differences in hotel policies between city and rural locations?